-Purpose: The purpose of the study was to determine whether treating blood pressure to a target systolic pressure of <120 mm Hg is superior to treating to less than 140 mm Hg, which was the commonly recommended target at the time that the SPRINT trial was conducted.
+Purpose: The purpose of the study was to determine whether treating blood pressure to a target systolic pressure of less than 120 mm Hg is superior to treating to less than 140 mm Hg, which was the commonly recommended target at the time that the SPRINT trial was conducted.

-Background: High blood pressure is a major public health problem because it is highly prevalent, affecting 1 in 3 American adults, and is an important risk factor for health problems including heart attack, heart failure, stroke, chronic kidney disease, and cognitive function decline.
+Background: High blood pressure is a major public health problem because it is highly prevalent, affecting 1 in 3 American adults, and because it is an important risk factor for health problems such as heart attack, heart failure, stroke, chronic kidney disease, and cognitive function decline.

-When the SPRINT study was designed, there was general consensus in the medical field that reducing elevated systolic blood pressure benefits patients by preventing cardiovascular death and complications; yet the benefits and potential side effects of treating to a systolic blood pressure well below 140 mm Hg had not been well established.
+When the SPRINT study was designed, there was consensus in the medical field that reducing elevated systolic blood pressure benefited patients by preventing cardiovascular death and complications.
+But the benefits and potential side effects of treating to a systolic blood pressure well below 140 mm Hg had not been well established.

-Design: An unmasked, open-label randomized controlled multicenter clinical trial.
+Design: This was an unmasked, open-label randomized controlled multicenter clinical trial.

-Primary Outcomes: Heart attack, non-myocardial infarction acute coronary syndrome, heart failure, cardiovascular death, and stroke.
+Primary Outcomes: Primary outcomes included heart attack, non-myocardial infarction acute coronary syndrome, heart failure, cardiovascular death, and stroke.

-Secondary Outcomes: All-cause mortality, decline in kidney function or development of end-stage renal disease, incident dementia, decline in cognitive function, and small-vessel cerebral ischemic disease.
-The main secondary kidney outcome, restricted to the chronic kidney disease subgroup, is a composite of a 50% decrease in estimated glomerular filtration rate from baseline or incident end-stage renal disease.
+Secondary Outcomes: Secondary outcomes included all-cause mortality, decline in kidney function or development of end-stage renal disease, incident dementia, decline in cognitive function, and small vessel cerebral ischemic disease.
+The main secondary kidney outcome, restricted to the chronic kidney disease subgroup, is a composite of a 50 percent decrease in estimated glomerular filtration rate from baseline or incident end-stage renal disease.

-Participants: The study included data from 9,361 adults age 50 years or older with systolic blood pressure of 130 mm Hg or higher and at least one additional cardiovascular disease risk factor.
-Participants included men and women, members of racial/ethnic minority groups, and older adults; 25 percent of participants were over the age of 75).
+Participants: The study included data from 9,361 adults age 50 or older with systolic blood pressure of 130 mm Hg or higher and at least one additional cardiovascular disease risk factor.
+Participants included men and women, members of racial/ethnic minority groups, and older adults; 25 percent of participants were over the age of 75.
 Participants with diabetes, prior stroke, or polycystic kidney disease were excluded.
-A breakdown of participant demographics as well as a complete list of inclusion and exclusion criteria can be found in the published SPRINT design paper; Clinical Trials, 2014, Vol. 11(5) 532–546.
+A breakdown of participant demographics as well as a complete list of inclusion and exclusion criteria can be found in the published SPRINT design paper.

-Enrollment: Participant enrollment occurred between 2010 and 2013 at 102 sites in the United States and Puerto Rico.
+Enrollment: Participant enrollment occurred between 2010 and 2013 at 102 sites in the United States, including Puerto Rico.

-Treatment Arms: The protocol for the “Intensive” treatment group was designed to reach a systolic blood pressure target of <120 mm Hg.
-On average, this group received three medications to achieve the target.
-The protocol for the comparison treatment group was designed to reach a systolic blood pressure target of <140 mm Hg.
-On average, the comparison group received two medications to achieve the target.
-Medications from the major classes of antihypertensive agents were provided by SPRINT at no cost to the participants.
-SPRINT investigators could also select to administer other antihypertensive medications that were not provided by the trial.
-The SPRINT formulary is presented in Table 2 of the published SPRINT design paper; Clinical Trials, 2014, Vol. 11(5) 532–546.
+Treatment Arms: The protocol for the intensive treatment group was designed to achieve a systolic blood pressure target of less than 120 mm Hg.
+On average, this group received three medicines to achieve the target.
+The protocol for the comparison treatment group was designed to achieve a systolic blood pressure target of less than 140 mm Hg.
+On average, this group received two medicines to achieve the target.
+Medicines from the major classes of antihypertensive agents were provided by SPRINT at no cost to the participants.
+SPRINT investigators could also choose to administer other antihypertensive medicines that were not provided by the trial.
+The SPRINT formulary is presented in Table 2 of the published SPRINT design paper.
 The treatment algorithms for both arms of the trial are also available in Figures 3 and 4 of the SPRINT design paper.

-Action Taken: The study was monitored by a Data Safety Monitoring Board (DSMB), which performed interim analyses of study results to look for any indication that one treatment arm was superior to the other.
-Because of the superior benefits of the more intensive blood pressure treatment intervention on the primary outcome and on total mortality, the DSMB recommended un-blinding the study and communicating these important results to participants, investigators, and the public.
-The National Heart, Lung, and Blood Institute (NHLBI) concurred with this assessment and accordingly ended the blood pressure intervention of SPRINT, notified trial participants and investigators, and has reported publicly these initial findings.
+Action Taken: The study was monitored by a Data Safety Monitoring Board (DSMB), which performed interim analyses of study results to look for any indication that one treatment arm was superior to the other arm.
+Because of the superior benefits of the more intensive blood pressure treatment intervention on the primary outcome and on total mortality, the DSMB recommended notifying the study investigators and communicating these important results to participants, investigators, and the public.
+The National Heart, Lung, and Blood Institute (NHLBI) concurred with this assessment and accordingly ended the blood pressure intervention of SPRINT, notified trial participants and investigators, and reported these initial findings publicly.

-Additional Information: For other study design considerations such as power and event rate assumptions, please see the SPRINT design paper referenced above.
+Additional Information: For other study-design considerations such as power and event-rate assumptions, please see the SPRINT design paper.

 Q1: Why was the SPRINT blood pressure intervention stopped early?

-- The study was monitored by an independent Data and Safety Monitoring Board (DSMB) which performed interim analyses of study results and adverse events to look for any indication that one treatment arm was superior to the other.
-As the study progressed, it became clear that intensive management of systolic blood pressure to a target of <120 mm Hg significantly reduced rates of complications of high blood pressure (including heart attacks, heart failure, and stroke) and lowered the risk of death as compared to a systolic blood pressure target of <140 mm Hg.
+A: The study was monitored by an independent Data and Safety Monitoring Board (DSMB) that performed interim analyses of study results and adverse events to look for any indication that one treatment arm was superior to the other arm.
+As the study progressed, it became clear that, compared with a systolic blood pressure target of less than 140 mm Hg, intensive management of systolic blood pressure to a target of less than 120 mm Hg significantly reduced rates of complications of high blood pressure—including heart attacks, heart failure, and stroke—and lowered the risk of death.

-- In view of the superior benefits of the more intensive blood pressure treatment intervention, the DSMB recommended to communicate these results to study participants and investigators as well as to the public.
-The NHLBI accepted this recommendation and ended the blood pressure intervention of the SPRINT study in advance of the trial end date.
-The Institute believed that it would not be ethical to withhold these results from participants in the standard care group and their health care providers.
+In view of the superior benefits of the more intensive blood pressure treatment intervention, the DSMB recommended communicating these results to study participants, investigators, and the public.
+NHLBI accepted this recommendation and ended the blood pressure intervention of the SPRINT study in advance of the original trial end date.
+The Institute believed that it would not be ethical to withhold these results from standard care group participants and their healthcare providers.

-- Other components of the study include SPRINT-MIND, which is examining whether the lower blood pressure target will reduce the incidence of dementia, slow the decline in cognitive function, and result in less cerebral small vessel disease (as shown on MRI) compared to those in the standard group.
-Data collection and analysis continue on the SPRINT-MIND study as well as on the kidney-related outcomes.
+Other components of the study include SPRINT-MIND, which is examining whether the lower blood pressure target will reduce the incidence of dementia, slow declines in cognitive function, and result in less cerebral small vessel disease as shown on magnetic resonance imaging (MRI) compared with the standard target.
+Data analysis continues for the SPRINT-MIND study as well as on kidney-related outcomes.

 Q2: What did the clinical protocol include to ensure the greatest benefit and least harm to participants undergoing the intensive treatment arm of the SPRINT trial?